dail8859/DoxyIt/README.md

     - Enums
     - Structs
     - ...
-- Possible support for:
-    - PHP
-    - C#
+- Support for other languages
 - Configuration of:
     - Comment block contents
     - ~~Strings for comment start, line, and end~~